rl1987/trickster.dev/tricksterblog/content/post/introducing-gpt3.md

 Well, that went nowhere real quick.

-Let's try doing something bit more practical by switching to `davinci-instruct-beta-v3` engine and asking it the following:
+Let's try doing something a bit more practical by switching to `davinci-instruct-beta-v3` engine and asking it the following:

 > **Write a Facebook ad copy for handheld holographic projector**
 >